Ringdown modulation of acceleration radiation in the Schwarzschild background: Abstract

 \section{Abstract}

-We present an analytic, first-order description of how black hole ringdown imprints on the operational signature of near-horizon thermality.
-Building on a static Schwarzschild baseline in which a freely falling two-level system coupled to a single outgoing mode exhibits geometric photon statistics and a detailed-balance ratio set by the surface gravity, we introduce an even-parity, axisymmetric quadrupolar perturbation and work in an ingoing Eddington-Finkelstein, horizon-regular framework.
-The perturbation corrects the outgoing eikonal through a gauge-invariant double-null contraction of the metric, yielding a compact redshift map that, when pulled back to the detector worldline, produces a universal, decaying-oscillatory modulation of the Boltzmann exponent at the quasinormal frequency.
-We derive a closed boundary formula for the response coefficient at the sampling radius, identify the precise adiabatic window in which the result holds, and prove that the modulation vanishes in all stationary limits.
-Detector specifics (gap, switching wavepacket width) enter only through a smooth prefactor, while the geometric content is captured by the quasinormal pair and the response coefficient.
-The analysis clarifies that near-horizon "thermality" is robust but not rigid: detailed balance persists as the organizing structure and is gently driven by ringdown dynamics.
-The framework is minimal yet extensible to other multipoles, parities, and slow rotation, and it suggests direct numerical and experimental cross-checks in controlled analog settings.
+We derive an analytic first-order description of how Schwarzschild ringdown affects a detector-based detailed-balance diagnostic in a near-horizon, single-mode setting.
+A freely falling two-level system couples to a cavity-filtered outgoing mode of fixed asymptotic frequency, whose static Schwarzschild response gives geometric photon statistics and a detailed-balance ratio governed by the surface gravity.
+We perturb this baseline by an even-parity, axisymmetric quadrupolar quasinormal mode and work in ingoing Eddington-Finkelstein coordinates, regular at the future horizon.
+The perturbation shifts the outgoing eikonal through the double-null contraction of the metric perturbation along the outgoing congruence.
+After fixing the residual endpoint phase calibration on the cavity worldtube, this redshift-map deformation induces a first-order decaying-oscillatory correction to the detector detailed-balance exponent at the quasinormal frequency.
+We express the geometric response through a closed boundary formula at the sampling radius and state the adiabatic, narrowband, and linear-response conditions under which the result applies.
+Detector details, including the gap, switching, and wavepacket profile, enter only through a smooth prefactor, while the ringdown dependence is carried by the quasinormal frequency and calibrated response coefficient.
+The modulation vanishes in the zero-amplitude, late-time, and stationary quadrupolar limits.
+The result is not a modification of the Hawking temperature, global Hawking flux, or dynamical horizon thermality, but a controlled correction to an operational detector/cavity detailed-balance observable.